CSE142/datastructures/README.md

 4. Added a Common problems section and how to resolve them when moneta tags don't show up.
 5. Clarified problem 6.
 6. Replaced references to `fp_add` with `fp_sum`.
+7. Added text describing new features in the lab under "Tasks To Perform"
+8. Added a note about how to approach MCMPS.

 ## Integrated Worksheet and README